RocketLeagueMapmaking/RL-docs/docs/guide/multiplayer/01_multiplayer.md

 ## Multiplayer Limitations <Badge text="not finished" type="warning"/>

-- There's a limit on your map size.
+- There's a limit on your map size in multiplayer.
+The limit is around 40_000 uu.
 - Kismet data is not shared across clients without some tricks.
 More information about how to make sure your Kismet works in multiplayer can be found in [the Advanced Kismet section.](../kismet/06_advanced.md)